 Every person, the whole story.

-Scout’s person profile is built from every signal in the system — giving, serving, groups, attendance, household, and pastoral notes.
+Scout’s person profile is built from every signal in the system: giving, serving, groups, participation, household, and pastoral notes.
 It’s one screen, where the profile lives and where pastoral care actually happens.

 Three things the profile does that a database can’t.